GFA-DIU/OpenSource4Impact/README.md

 ## Disclaimer

-The collective behind this checklist has a positive bias towards Open Source, and is moved by the conviction that, in most cases, Open Source is the best approach for development cooperation projects (lack of resources from the partners to pay for licenses on the long-term; co-financing of projects through several donors; mutualization and cross-fertilization; make a more transparent use of public money; involvement of local IT companies for the development and maintenance; etc.).
+The collective behind this checklist has a positive bias towards Open Source, and is moved by the conviction that, as a default option, Open Source is the preferable approach for development cooperation projects because they are publicly financed (public money public code) and because of the collaborative nature of these projects (co-financing of projects through several donors; mutualization and cross-fertilization) and because open source makes the nvolvement of local IT companies for the development and maintenance; etc. easier. lack of resources from the partners to pay for licenses on the long-term?

-However, we are also pragmatic and fully acknowledge that, in some situations, proprietary solutions are the way to go (typically: when a partner already uses a proprietary software, it often makes more sense to further build their capacities on this software than to re-invent the wheel and force new tools, processes and approaches on them).
+However, we are also pragmatic and fully acknowledge that, in some situations, proprietary solutions are the way to go.
+This is typically the case when 1) a partner already uses a proprietary software, it often makes more sense to further build their capacities on this software than to re-invent the wheel and force new tools, processes and approaches on them, or it may make sense if the partner has no own IT capacities and maintenance is expensive (e.g. due to a lack of a community, lack of scale).

 ## Introduction
 * An open source tool is generally associated to a software whose code is freely available.